 If you’re closing a deal, asking your boss for a higher salary, a promotion, or buying a service of some kind, you will find yourself in a negotiation.
-If you think you have little influence on the outcome, I used to think the same way.
-People would either agree or not.
-But by changing the way you ask questions, you can have a dramatic impact and actually get more explains Columbia law professor Alexandra Carter.
+If you think you don’t have an influence on the outcome, you’re wrong, explains Alexandra Carter author of Ask For More.

 The first mistake we all make in negotiations is asking closed questions instead of open questions.
-“Would you like to…” is a typical error, explained Carter who is also a negotiation trainer for the United Nations and author of Ask For More on my podcast.
+“Would you like to…” is a typical error, explained Carter on my podcast to promote Ask For More.

 “That’s a classic closed question, and what is someone going to answer?
 No!”
 The easiest answer to any closed question is usually a quick decline because it saves the other party from additional work.
 The secret is asking open questions that make people about the actual goal at hand.